Romuald the Reindeer

-Romuald the Reindeer is a short-lived British children's animated series, created by Robin Lyons and Andrew Offiler, and produced by Siriol Productions and La Fabrique in association with EVA Entertainment.
+Romuald the Reindeer is a short-lived British children's animated series, created by Robin Lyons and Andrew Offiler, and produced by Siriol Productions, France 3 and La Fabrique in association with EVA Entertainment, BBC and ZDF in 1996.
 It aired on the BBC on 24 September 1996 and focuses on the adventures of a Christmas reindeer named Romuald, a character who had previously appeared in Siriol Productions and La Fabrique's thirty-minute specials Santa and the Tooth Fairies and Santa's First Christmas and an episode of their television series Tales of the Tooth Fairies.
 The series ran for a single season, consisting of thirteen ten-minute episodes.

 Synopsis

 The series takes place in Reindeersville, Lapland, a community of Christmas reindeer.
 The reindeer populace can all fly, and use their antlers like hands, playing instruments, picking up phones, etc. The focus is on Romuald Haroldson, a sullen teen reindeer, and his misadventures.

+Production

+The series was first announced on December 20, 1994 and began production in 1995.